 DMARC reports IETF RFC compliance

-After analyzing millions of DMARC reports, I came to the disappointing conclusion that only a fraction of them comply with the DMARC IETF RFC guidelines.
-Most of them lack mandatory elements or hold incorrect element values.
-I think domain owners deserve better from organizations like Google, Yahoo!, and Mail.ru.
+After analyzing millions of DMARC reports, I've reached the disheartening conclusion that only a small percentage adhere to the DMARC IETF RFC guidelines.
+Many reports lack mandatory elements or contain incorrect values, which is not what domain owners should expect from major organizations like Google, Yahoo!, and Mail.ru.

-The DMARC IETF RFC also includes an XML schema with guidelines for the report (Appendix C).
-Unfortunately, some of these guidelines are not that well written, which is possibly why many parties have trouble complying with them.
+The DMARC IETF RFC includes an XML schema that outlines reporting guidelines (Appendix C).
+Unfortunately, some guidelines are ambiguously written, possibly contributing to widespread non-compliance.

-The table below shows a real-time list of the organizations from which we've received the most (non-compliant) reports in the last three days.
+Below is a real-time list of organizations from which we've received the most non-compliant reports over the past three days.

 There should be a table here.
 Go to the full article if the table isn't visible.

-If an organization has 0% compliant reports, every single report contains a validation error.
-Either an element was missing or had an incorrect or empty value.
+If an organization has a 0% compliance rate, every report from that organization contains a validation error.
+This could be due to missing elements or incorrect or empty values.

 There should be a table here.
 Go to the full article if the table isn't visible.